gradio-app/gradio/guides/getting_started.md

 ### The Interface

 Gradio can wrap almost any Python function with an easy-to-use user interface.
-That function could be anything from a simple tax calculator to a pretrained model.
+That function could be anything from a simple tax calculator to a pretrained machine learning model.

 The core  `Interface`  class is initialized with three parameters: